Amerikranian/Arcade/README.md

 ```
 $pip install -r requirements-dev.txt
 ```
+## Building
+We use [Nuitka](https://pypi.org/project/Nuitka/) for compilation.
+As of now, only windows is supported, though other operating systems shouldn't be much of a hastle.
+Execute `build_windows.bat` from the main repository as you would any batch script and you should have a working distribution with no necessity for copying anything by hand
 ## What is left?
 - Adding some semblance of word complexity, perhaps based on Scrabble rules
 - Adding graceful cleanup upon application errors